go-acme/lego/docs/content/dns/zz_gen_iwantmyname.md

 - Since: v4.7.0

-Here is an example bash command using the iwantmyname provider:
+Here is an example bash command using the iwantmyname (Deprecated) provider:

 ```bash
 IWANTMYNAME_USERNAME=xxxxxxxx \